Note-taking & law school outlines

 Develop your law school note-taking system

 There are as many note-taking strategies and systems as there are note-takers.
 Your system may evolve from semester to semester and maybe even from course to course.
 What’s important is that you find a note-taking system that works well enough for you quickly, and stick with it.
+These notes will help you develop your law school outlines.

 Decide what goes into your law school notes